↝ OWC / MacSales.com... ↜

 Three ways to reduce voltage losses.

 - Dual or larger cables: the voltage drop from cabling could be cut in half using a huge 4/0 cable (not easy to wire through a panel), or dual 1/0 cables (equivalent to one 4/0 cable).
 This would cut the 0.5V loss @ 164 amps to 0.25V.
 But that would still only yield 12.37 volts—little headroom for more amperage, and dropping the DC-AC conversion efficiency as well.
 Both approaches have issues; 4/0 is hard to route/bend and dual 1/0 makes connectors awkward.
+See the voltage calculator.

 - Use dual inverters: place some load on one inverter, and some load on another.
 This is a dual cable setup (one cable to each inverter).